How COVID-19 Collided with the Fashion Industry

 Wow!
 What a year it has been.
-The Corona Virus has obviously had an impact everyone; but, many don’t realize how much COVID-19 has actually had an affect on the fashion industry.
-I got the change to interview Meagan Ollari about how COVID-19 affected Ollari.
+The Corona Virus has had an obvious impact on everyone and the fashion industry is no exception.
+I got the change to interview Meagan Ollari about how COVID-19 had affected Ollari.

 Q-How has COVID impacted Ollari?

 A-Covid impacted Ollari from a few different angels.
 It really changed everything from the supply chain and design to production and sales- all of which was a huge domino effect.
 Consumers’ needs and spending priorities obviously changed dramatically; therefore, wholesale and retailers’ buying behaviour followed.
 They were buying much leaner and mindfully- which was harder to secure orders.
 As far as my direct sales were concerned, I was stuck in India for a year and half and couldn’t make it back to the states to sell for my seasonal pop-up shops and markets.
 I really had to push digital sales and visibility if we wanted to sell at all!
 Marking down and giving great deals was a necessity in the consumers eyes so having to adjust and pivot to their call-outs was key.Covid really made it difficult to understand what was next for our industry.
 I have always been creating small production runs and capsule collections so there wasn’t much adjusting there.
 The whole “made-to-order” and small production concept really worked in my favor regarding any shift that was there.
 The “not knowing” what to expect was the hardest

 Q-Did the distribution process have to change due to COVID?